How to Rename an iPhone, iPad, or iPod touch

 You will also see the new name show up in iTunes too, assuming you connect the device to a PC or Mac using a USB cable.

 The instructions above are for modern versions of iOS like 7.0 and 8.0.
-That said, you can absolutely rename an iPhone or iPad on an older version of iOS too, the process is just very slightly different, described here:
+That said, you can absolutely rename an iPhone or iPad on other versions of iOS too, the process is just very slightly different, described here:

 - Tap on “Settings” and then “About”